We want Solihull children and young people to be healthy. Healthy children grow into healthy adults and healthy adults have better outcomes.

 The Infant Feeding Support team offer specialist advice on breastfeeding and infant nutrition as well as breast pump loan and peer support in the community.

 School Nurses lead the delivery of the Healthy Child Programme to school age children (5-19 years) in mainstream schools, academies and Pupil Referral Units in Solihull.
 The nurses measure heights and weights, conduct vision screening and health checks to all children at school entry, year 6 and year 9, responding to identified health needs.
+For more information on Solihull School Nursing please click here.

 There is a website specifically for primary aged children (aged 4-11years) and a site for teenagers at the following addresses: